Edward S. Rogers III

-Edward Samuel Rogers III (born June 22, 1969) is a Canadian businessman who serves as the chairman of Rogers Communications.
-He is also the chairman of the Rogers Control Trust, which controls the majority of the voting shares of Rogers Communications.
+Edward Samuel Rogers III (born June 22, 1969) is a Canadian businessman who serves as the Executive Chair of Rogers Communications.
+He is also the Chair of the Rogers Control Trust, and in that capacity, he controls the 97.52% of voting shares of Rogers Communications the trust owns.

 Early life and family

 Like his father and grandfather, Rogers attended Upper Canada College in Toronto.
 He subsequently attended the University of Western Ontario and graduated with a Bachelor of Arts degree.
-Rogers then worked for Comcast Corporation in the Philadelphia area from 1993 to 1996 before returning to Canada to work at his family's company.
+Rogers then worked for Comcast Corporation in the Philadelphia area from 1992 to 1994 before returning to Canada to work at his family's company.

 Rogers and his wife Suzanne have three children – Chloé, Edward and Jack – and they live in Toronto.
 He is a descendant of Timothy Rogers (1756–1834), a Quaker leader who founded Newmarket and Pickering in what is now Ontario.

 Career

-Rogers is the chairman of the board of directors of Rogers Communications Inc. and also chairman of its Finance Committee, Nominating Committee, and Executive Committee.
-He is chairman of Rogers Bank and of the Toronto Blue Jays baseball club, and a director of Maple Leaf Sports & Entertainment and CableLabs.
-Rogers is a director of the Hospital for Sick Children Foundation and the ONEXONE Foundation.
+Rogers is the Executive Chair of the board of directors of Rogers Communications Inc. and also Chair of its Finance Committee, Nominating Committee, and Executive Committee.
+He is also Chair of the Rogers Bank, Toronto Blue Jays baseball club, Maple Leaf Sports & Entertainment and Constantine Enterprises.
+Rogers is a past director of the Hospital for Sick Children Foundation and since 2019, has been an active member of the Scarborough Health Network (SHN), serving as the Honorary Co-Chair of its fundraising campaign, “Love, Scarborough."

 From March 1996 until November 1998, Rogers was vice president and general manager of paging, data and emerging technologies for Rogers Wireless.
 His accomplishments at Rogers Wireless included increasing the profitability of the paging division and the launch of wireless data.
 Prior to that, he served as Director of Sales for Rogers Cable Inc., where he was responsible for retail, audit sales and sales administration.

 From November 1998 until September 2000, he was the vice president and general manager of the Toronto region, representing 850,000 customers for Rogers Cable Inc. In this capacity, he was responsible for financial performance, sales performance and customer satisfaction.
 His responsibilities included sales, marketing, customer communications, call centre operations and technical operations.

 From October 2000 until December 2002, he was Senior Vice President, Planning and Strategy, for Rogers Communications Inc. In this capacity, he was responsible for directing and co-ordinating strategic planning and budgeting.